Driving in Japan?

 - Finland, France, Germany, Greece, Iceland, Ireland, Italy, Luxembourg

-- the Netherlands, New Zealand, Norway, Portugal
+- The Netherlands, New Zealand, Norway, Portugal

 - South Korea, Spain, Sweden, Switzerland, Taiwan, and the UK.

-If you do not come from one of the countries listed above, you have to take a written and practical test, in addition to the vision test.
+If you do not come from one of the countries listed above, you have to take a written and practical test, in addition to the aptitude test.
 These are considered to be rather difficult, so be sure to practice beforehand and inform yourself about the procedure.
 It is not uncommon for people to retake the test several times.